Market Segmentation in Online Platforms: Conclusions and Future Research

-We can now apply Lemma \ref{qsuc} using ranking policy $\sigma$ to prove that the model goes to a monopoly for item $i^*$, which maximizes the product of its visibility and its weighted average quality, i.e., $v_{\sigma(i)} \bar{q}_i$. \endproofatend

-The following corollary asserts that the average quality ranking converges to a monopoly for the product of highest average quality.
-This result is particularly interesting since it shows that the average quality ranking generalizes the quality ranking from the MNL to the MMNL model.
+Since $\hat{d}_{tot}$ can be as large as desired, with the previous condition we guarantee the validity of Eq. \eqref{dtot_condition}.

-\begin{corollary}(Predictability of Average Quality Ranking).
-Whenever the quality ranking is used, a MMNL model goes to a monopoly for the product with the highest weighted average quality. \end{corollary} \proofatend From Theorem \eqref{monopoly_alltogether}, a MMNL model goes to a monopoly for the item $i$ that maximizes $v_{\sigma(i)} \bar{q}_i$.
-When the quality ranking is used, the product $i^*$ that goes to a monopoly is
+We have just shown that the conditions of Lemma \ref{qsuc} are satisfied, we can now apply it using ranking policy $\sigma$ to prove that the model goes to a monopoly for item $i^*$, which maximizes the product of its visibility and its weighted average quality, i.e., $v_{\sigma(i)} \bar{q}_i$. \end{proof} \begin{proof}[Proof of Corollary \ref{cor1}] From Theorem \ref{monopoly_alltogether}, a MMNL model goes to a monopoly for the item $i$ that maximizes $v_{\sigma(i)} \bar{q}_i$.
+When the quality ranking is used, the product $i^*$ that goes to a monopoly is \end{proof} \begin{proof}[Proof of Theorem \ref{bound-nsi}]